Get free guidance and exclusive deals to grow your business with business.com+

 49. Online bakery

-If you have the talent and passion, consider baking treats in the comfort of your own kitchen and selling them online.
-Create a digital store, start marketing your baked goods to potential customers, and ship the treats yourself.
+If you have the talent and passion, consider baking treats in your own kitchen and selling them online.
+Be sure to research your state’s “cottage food laws,” which dictate what you can and cannot sell from a home kitchen.
+Create a digital store, start marketing your baked goods, and ship the treats yourself.

-It helps to choose a niche that will set your bakery apart from others.
-For example, consider offering dairy-free or gluten-free options, or perhaps make your desserts into personalized designs for customers.
+It helps to choose a niche that will set your bakery apart from others, such as dairy-free or gluten-free options.

 TipTip